Fri, Dec 17, 2021 | 8 pm

 In August 2020, The Mavericks released their most recent album ‘En Español’, ushering in the fourth phase of their evolution.

 “It’s like we’ve had three different lives,” said Raul Malo, the band’s lead singer, and songwriter, “and this is now a whole new beginning.
 We’re more or less venturing into uncharted territory.
 I’m looking forward to it and I’m also a little nervous about it.
 It’s definitely a new adventure.”

-One of the most exciting and joyfully entertaining acts on touring and festival circuit across the planet.
-It’s a reputation based on their irrepressible mix of Country, Tex-Mex, Rockabilly and Latino sounds plus a riotously entertaining, world-renowned live show.
+One of the most exciting and joyfully entertaining acts on the touring and festival circuit across the planet.
+It’s a reputation based on their irrepressible mix of country, Tex-Mex, rockabilly, and Latino sounds plus a riotously entertaining, world-renowned live show.

 Led by singer, guitarist, key songwriter, and founder Mavericks member Raul Malo and co-founder/percussionist Paul Deakin, the Mavericks began in Miami when they started out aiming to be a country band, mixing Hank Williams with Johnny Cash or Patsy Cline.

 But as time went by other influences came in from Raul’s first-generation Cuban-American stylings to Sinatra.
 And when they played live it wasn’t to country audiences but to the punk and alternative crowds with acts like Marilyn Manson.
 Anything went.
 “We found that our recipe for success was the same thing that sustained us musically: mix it up,” says Paul.
 “Try things.
 And we found that nobody sounded like us.”